vulinh64/vulinh64.github.io/blog/2025-06-24-string-immutability-truth.md

 Here's the tea:

-> Java String is technically mutable, but effectively immutable.
+> *Java String is technically mutable, but effectively immutable.*

-*Excuse me what?*

-## Wait, What?!
-String is Mutable?!
+## String is...
+Mutable?

 Before you start having an existential crisis and questioning your entire Java journey, let me explain what's really going on under the hood (don't panic).